AndGeorgia was a typical 18-year-old. She was the youngest of three girls and she also had four step-siblings whose ages slotted between them.

 By the time she reached the hospital her heart had stopped three times.
 Because of the fitting, the brain gets starved of oxygen.
 So again, by the time she reached the hospital she had also suffered permanent brain damage.
 He went off and I made some calls.

 He came back about 40 minutes later and asked if I had managed to find anything out about the pills.
 No was my answer.

-Her heart stopped again, which was harder to start.
+Her heart stopped again.
 The hospital were making calls to see if they could find anything else to try to settle her.
 He said I should think about getting the family down.
 I got on the phone and most of the family got down by the time the consultant came back.
 He said her heart had stopped again for the fifth time but she now had her lungs filling with blood, fluid and stomach acid.
 There was nothing else they could do.
 It was time to turn everything off.

 We went down and said goodbye and she was pronounced dead at 8.20pm.
-We later found out that she had been found wandering by two other friends who luckily knew her and had seen her sister.
+We later found out that she had been found wandering by two other friends and had seen her sister.
 It was them who had got all the help.

 She wasn’t able to talk or walk properly and fell unconscious.
 It was during this time that she said she had taken two pills.

 We don’t know and probably won’t ever know who she was with, how or who she got the pills off, but I do know it would have been her choice, although peer pressure may have been involved.